yutee/altschool-cloud-projectexam/README.md

 >

 #### 1. Setting up Ubuntu vagrant machines
-Vagrant helps in building virtual software development environments.
+Vagrant helps in creating virtual software development environments.
 It works with a virtual machine software and genrally helps to setup workable enviroments quickly and with less hassle.

 Below is the Vagrantfile configurations I used to provision two Ubuntu servers.
 Master and Slave.